 True peace, we shall discover from Scripture, is not just about thinking peaceful thoughts.
-It is something experienced holistically through body, mind and soul as we spend intimate time in God’s transformative presence.
+It is something experienced through body, mind and soul as we spend intimate time in God’s transformative presence.
 Peace is a state of being; a place we can live from.
-In this post, we will explore how combining our theology with our physiology can help us to practically experience God-given peace in every part of our lives.
-We’ll observe how simple mindful movements, breath-work and stretch routine scan walk us deeper into knowing peace with God, peace with ourselves and peace with those around us.
+In this post, we will explore how combining mindful movement, theology and physiology can help us to practically experience God-given peace in every part of our lives.

 Genuine peace is a beautiful concept in theory but often elusive, if not unobtainable, in practice.
 We live in a distraction-laden and stress-filled culture.
 Finding peace is something we all want, but rarely find.
 For me, it often feels like something about it just won’t stick.
 It’s as if something or someone is constantly stealing it from me.
 And it’s exhausting chasing it again and again.
 Perhaps you can relate to this.

 As Christians, we know the theory.
 Jesus is the way to true and lasting peace.
 Absolutely.
 Romans 5 teaches us that “since we have been justified through faith, we have peace with God through our Lord Jesus Christ” (Rom.
 5:1).
 It is a stunning truth.
 Because of Jesus, our objective and unchangeable standing before God is one of peace not enmity; justification not condemnation.
 Through our faith, we have been made righteous through Christ’s atoning work.
 And if we have peace with God, this should be our foundation for living at peace with ourselves and others.